StephenJD/lighting_up_your_life/content/fr/home/hero-blog.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "The Mission in Liberia"
+title = "La mission au Libéria"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 #hero_media = "newspaper-solid.svg"